 On Sale! $0.00

-What has helped you with mindful eating?
+What helps you eat more mindfully?
 Let us know in the comments below.

 Why Do I Binge Eat and How Do I Stop? – For many years I was a binge eater.
 If you have developed binge eating habits, you may wonder why you engage in this behavior.
 Maybe you’ve tried to stop and discovered that you can’t.
 You ask yourself, “Why do I binge eat?
 Why do this to myself?”
-Keep reading for answers and find out how to stop.
+Click to read for answers, and find out how to stop.

 Why It’s So Hard For You to Lose Weight (and It’s Not What You Think) – The first and most obvious reason that comes to mind about why it’s so hard for you to lose weight is — you love food!
-Cheeseburgers and french fries are delicious!
-Doughnuts are fried balls of heaven.
+Cheeseburgers and French fries are delicious!
 So you love food.
 Who doesn’t?
 But some people seem to be programmed to really go after it.
 Maybe you think about it more than most people.
 I get that, since I’m in that camp, too.
 And maybe you hate exercise, which makes losing weight all the more difficult…click the post to read more.

 Free Weight Loss Calorie Calculator -You have a goal of losing weight.
 You may wonder, how many calories do you need to eat in order to get to your goal weight?
 Use our free weight loss calculator as a guide.